AnnaTas77/newshub-project/README.md

 ![NewsHub Landing Page](/public/images/NewsHub-Landing-Page.png)

-Welcome to NewsHub!
+Welcome to **NewsHub**!
 This project is a simplified full-stack news platform developed using Next.js, TypeScript, SQLite 3, Sequelize, and Emotion CSS.
 It serves as a small-scale representation of a comprehensive news website.

 The primary objective of this project is to create a seamless full-stack application that enables users to view news articles effortlessly.
 The user interface is designed to be intuitive and engaging, ensuring a positive user experience for all visitors.